Tuition fee deposits for Masters applicants

 Do I have to pay the deposit to save my place?

-If I defer my place to next year will I lose my deposit?
+If I defer my place to next year what happens to my deposit?

 In what circumstances will you refund my deposit?

-First period you may request a refund within 14 days from when the University received your deposit.
+- If you request a refund within 14 days of the payment being received by the University of Leeds

-Second period you may request a refund within 14 days of completing student registration.
+- If you request a refund within 14 days of completing student registration

-We endeavour to issue refunds within 14 days of your request being approved.
-Please note that bank processing times can vary and are out of our control.
-Refunds will only be made to the account from which the original payment was made.
+If your request is approved we will try to issue your refund within 14 days, though it may take longer at this time as staff are working remotely due to the coronavirus outbreak.
+Please also note that bank processing times can vary and are out of our control.
+A refund can only be made to the account from which the original payment was made.

 When will I receive my CAS?